maratermeshev/zio2-protoquill-example/README.md

-# Simple ZIO ProtoQuill Example
+# Simple ZIO ProtoQuill Example With Caliban.
+README is going to be updated.

 Simple example of using ZIO-ProtoQuill with some helpful scripts to automatically setup a postgres database.